AntoineRR/nesmulator-gui/README.md

     -h, --help              Print help information
-    -l, --log               Display the CPU logs to the console -p, --palette <FILE>    Sets a palette from a .pal file -V, --version           Print version information
+    -l, --log               Display the CPU logs to the console -p, --palette <FILE>    Sets a palette from a .pal file -s, --state <FILE>      Specify a .data state file to load in the emulator -V, --version           Print version information
 ```